-He publishes regularly in respected, international journals.
-His research is motivated by important social policy issues and debates.
-His work is characterised by careful empirical study and appropriate use of statistical technique.

-Robert Breunig’s research agenda has led to many partnerships with government organisations in Australia and overseas.
+Professor Breunig’s research is motivated by important social policy issues and debates.
+His work is characterised by careful empirical study and appropriate use of statistical technique and his research agenda has led to partnerships with government organisations in Australia and overseas.

-He works regularly with the Australian Treasury, the Department of Education, Employment and Workplace Relations and the Department of Innovation as well as many other agencies.
-He has been a consultant to private sector on marketing, mergers, bank competition and customer loyalty programs.
+He works regularly with the Australian Treasury, the Department of Employment, the Department of Industry, the Department of Communication and the Arts, the Productivity Commission, the Australian Bureau of Statistics as well as many other agencies.
+He has been a consultant to the private sector on marketing, mergers, bank competition and customer loyalty programs.